-A good estate plan can support your goals for your family, community, and philanthropy—at any age.
-These five tips can help you maximize your legacy.
+A good estate plan can support your goals for your family, community, and philanthropy.
+These tips can help you maximize your legacy no matter where you are in your life..

 - Know what you own.
 Take time at the beginning of the estate planning process to count all assets that will affect your tax basis, or the total value of your estate.
 Track down every account that you own and inform your advisor.